gjstockham/solo-rpg-companion/docs/discovery/phase-5-requirements/prd.md

   - AI can explain rules conversationally using retrieved context
 - **Dependencies**: FR-030 (Mechanics Implementation)
 - **Technical Notes**:
-  - Use Semantic Kernel for document chunking and embedding
+  - Use LangChain.js or custom chunking for document processing
-  - Store embeddings in vector store (Qdrant or Azure AI Search local)
+  - Store embeddings in vector store (LanceDB or Qdrant embedded)

 ---